Table of Contents

 File Form 1099-PATR, Taxable Distributions Received From Cooperatives, for each person to whom the cooperative has paid at least $10 in patronage dividends and other distributions described in section 6044(b) or from whom you withheld any federal income tax under the backup withholding rules regardless of the amount of the payment.
 A cooperative determined to be primarily engaged in the retail sale of goods or services that are generally for personal, living, or family use of the members may ask for and receive exemption from filing Form 1099-PATR.
 See Form 3491, Consumer Cooperative Exemption Application, for information about how to apply for this exemption.
 Report dividends paid on a cooperative's capital stock on Form 1099-DIV, Dividends and Distributions.

-3-years rule, you are considered to have received one notice.
-You are not required to send a second “B” notice to the taxpayer on receipt of the second notice.
-See part N in the 2014 General Instructions for Certain Information Returns for more information.
+However, if you received both IRS notices in the same year, or if you received them in different years but they both related to information returns filed for the same year, do not check the box at this time.
+For purposes of the two-notices-in-3-years rule, you are considered to have received one notice and you are not required to send a second “B” notice to the taxpayer on receipt of the second notice.
+See part N in the 2015 General Instructions for Certain Information Returns for more information.

 Enter the total patronage dividends paid in cash (qualified or “consent” checks), qualified written notices of allocation (face amount), and other property (except nonqualified written notices of allocation).